Fabio-Vasconcelos/EnergyMonitorEdison/README.md

 var settingsValues;

 //Sometimes when writing to the settings file it would go blank.
 These lines of code will catch an error
-//if that happens and //load the original default values for the MainsVoltage (230V) and relayState (true) try {
+//if that happens and load the original default values for the MainsVoltage (230V) and relayState (true) try {
     settingsValues = jsonfile.readFileSync(settingsJSON);
 }